Discover my current regimen (since August 2015) more info

 Adequate doses and time may be essential

-Studies utilizing higher doses for extended duration have shown the most promise [16, 17, 18]
+Studies using higher doses of omega-3s for extended periods have shown more promising outcomes [16, 17, 18]

-• Evaluation of 30 children with infantile seborrheic dermatitis showed a clear difference in EFA (in the blood) levels when compared to healthy children.
-And normalization of EFA levels occurred in tandem with skin recovery [19]
+• Infantile Seborrheic Dermatitis Study: A study of 30 children with infantile seborrheic dermatitis showed significant differences in blood EFA levels compared to healthy children.
+Normalization of EFA levels coincided with skin improvement [19].

-• Comparison of 30 individuals affected by seborrheic dermatitis to 30 healthy subjects revealed lower levels of both EFAs and Vitamin E in the affected group [20]
+• Seborrheic Dermatitis vs. Healthy Individuals: A comparison of 30 individuals with seborrheic dermatitis to 30 healthy individuals revealed lower levels of both EFAs and Vitamin E in the affected group [20].

-• Supplementation with omega 3 fatty acids (EPA, DHA and ALA) was shown to significantly improve both inflammatory and non-inflammatory acne lesions [22]
+• Acne Reduction: Omega-3 fatty acid supplementation (EPA, DHA, and ALA) significantly improved both inflammatory and non-inflammatory acne lesions [22].

-• Intravenous (direct into the blood) injections of omega 3 fatty acids showed significantly better results when compared to omega 6 fatty acids in the case of chronic plaque-type psoriasis [17]
+• Psoriasis Benefits: Intravenous omega-3 fatty acids showed superior results compared to omega-6 fatty acids in treating chronic plaque-type psoriasis [17].

-• Daily supplementation with EPA resulted in an improved resistance to sunburn and reduced other markers of cellular damage due to ultraviolet radiation [23]
+• Sunburn Resistance: Daily EPA supplementation improved resistance to sunburn and reduced UV radiation-induced cellular damage markers [23].

-Essential Fatty Acid Deficiencies, Oleic Acid and Seborrheic Dermatitis
+Oleic Acid, Essential Fatty Acid Deficiencies, and Seborrheic Dermatitis: A Potential Connection

-Another important area to consider is what happens in the case of essential fatty acid deficiency and how it may be connected to seborrheic dermatitis.
-Specifically, consider the following points:
+Another critical aspect to consider is the consequence of essential fatty acid deficiency and its potential link to seborrheic dermatitis.
+Consider these points:

 This is just a theory and there isn’t any concrete evidence